Odesa strikes (2022–present): 2025

 On 31 January, seven people were injured and numerous historic buildings, including the Bristol Hotel and the Philharmonic Theater, were damaged in a missile attack.

+On 1 March, one person was killed in a Russian drone strike in Odesa Oblast.
+In the evening, a ballistic missile attack was made on the port of Odesa, injuring two port employees and damaging the Swiss-owned and Panamanian-flagged cargo vessel MSC Levante F.

-On 11 March, a Russian missile attack damaged a cargo ship, MJ Pinard as it was loading grain to deliver to Algeria in the port of Odessa, four workers were killed.
+On 11 March, four Syrian nationals were killed in a Russian missile strike that damaged the cargo ship MJ Pinjar while it was loading grain at the port of Odesa for delivery to Algeria.